webosose/website/content/en/docs/guides/development/localization/localization-guide.md

 In order to get localized strings on your project, Strings need to be wrapped with a function appropriate to the file type.
 Please see the [Writing Localizable Code]({{< relref "writinglocalizableCode" >}}).

+##### note
+If you want to create resources manually without using a localization tool, Please skip the next steps and take a look at the [Resource Format per types](#resource-format-per-types) section directly.

 ### (2) Prepare XLIFF files

 #### (2-1) What is XLIFF?